Debate over the atomic bombings of Hiroshima and Nagasaki: Countries in conflict with the U.S.

-"They're (the United States) the ones with the atomic bombs, and remember the Yankee imperialists dropped bombs on Hiroshima and Nagasaki".
+"They're [the United States] the ones with the atomic bombs, and remember the Yankee imperialists dropped bombs on Hiroshima and Nagasaki".
 He also said that the United States should apologize for dropping atomic bombs on Japan at the end of World War II.

-On the 80th anniversary in 2025 of the atomic bombings of Hiroshima and Nagasaki, Nicaragua Vice President Rosario Murillo condemned the attacks as crimes against humanity, noting that between 150,000 and 246,000 civilians were killed.
+On the 80th anniversary in 2025 of the atomic bombings of Hiroshima and Nagasaki, Nicaraguan Vice President Rosario Murillo condemned the attacks as crimes against humanity, noting that between 150,000 and 246,000 civilians were killed.
 She criticized those who still try to hide or obscure the identity of the perpetrators, emphasizing that Nicaragua has always clearly pointed them out.
 Murillo also drew a parallel between the bombings and the ongoing violence in Gaza, saying the same criminal and genocidal pattern continues today.